FabricMC/fabric-docs/develop/entities/first-entity.md

   - We have used linear interpolation, which is the simplest and changes the value (in our case rotation of the model part) at a constant rate from one keyframe to the next.
 Vanilla also provides Catmull-Rom spline interpolation, which produces a smoother transition between keyframes.
   - Modders can also create custom interpolation types.

+We will store the animation state in our `MiniGolemEntityRenderState` by adding it as a field.

+<<< @/reference/latest/src/client/java/com/example/docs/entity/state/MiniGolemEntityRenderState.java#animation_state

+To populate this field, we override `extractRenderState` and copy the state from our entity.

+<<< @/reference/latest/src/client/java/com/example/docs/entity/renderer/MiniGolemEntityRenderer.java#copy_animation_state

 Finally, let's hook up the animation to the model:

 <<< @/reference/latest/src/client/java/com/example/docs/entity/model/MiniGolemEntityModel.java#dancing_animation